kognifai/Galore/README.md

 # Overview

 Galore is one of the storage systems that can be leveraged by Kognifai applications.
-Galore is native to Kognifai and is used by many of the Kognifai applications provided by Kongsberg Digital.
+Galore is native to Kognifai and used by many of the Kognifai applications provided by Kongsberg Digital.
 The major components of the Galore system are: